About the course

 - School experience is not a requirement for entry to the course, however successful candidates will demonstrate an understanding of teaching and learning within an appropriate educational context.

 Cheshire East SCITT is a passionate believer in Joint Practice Development with Initial Teacher Training being a key component supporting the professional growth and development of its teaching workforce.

 Cheshire East SCITT works in collaboration with The Chimney House Alliance.
 Our partner schools are: Alsager School.
 Brine Leas School.
-Congleton High School, Eaton Bank Academy, Malbank School and Sixth Form College, Middlewich High School, Ruskin High School, Sandbach High School and Sixth Form College, Sandbach School, Shavington Academy and St Thomas More Catholic High School.
-These include a free school, a single sex school, five 11-16 schools - some large, small, urban and rural.
+Congleton High School, Eaton Bank Academy, Malbank School and Sixth Form College, Middlewich High School, Ruskin Community High School, Sandbach High School and Sixth Form College, Sandbach School, Shavington Academy and St Thomas More Catholic High School.
+These include a free school, two single sex schools, five 11-16 schools - some large, small, urban and rural.
 Some have achieved outstanding Ofsted ratings.
 Our schools have employed many teachers who were on placement or have been part of our ITT cohorts.

-We have established an environment in which staff, students and trainee teachers feel valued and supported.
+We have established an environment in which staff, students and trainee teachers feel valued and very well supported.
 We have worked with trainee teachers for many years and were the first training school consortium in the country.
 We are fully committed to training the next generation of outstanding teachers and future leaders and fully recognise how much vibrancy, enthusiasm and drive they offer to our school communities.
 Our expectations are high and our learning environment is fun yet challenging.

 Training with disabilities and other needs

 The following schools in the partnership have full disabled access as does The Manchester Metropolitan University:

 - Eaton Bank Academy